Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 As far as the search for the ‘good of others ’ is concerned, it is only possible on a spiritual basis (keyword: love of enemies in the Sermon on the Mount).
 For many people, the scope of their love is limited to their more or less immediate surroundings, their professional environment or their neighbourhood, especially in the family sphere.
 But even here there are focal points of egocentric behaviour in relation to the bad neighbour, nasty boss, scheming colleagues, unfaithful spouse and one’s own lapses.
 And this applies all the more to sexual encounters with the profound problems described above.

-As far as sacrifice is concerned, sacrifices, for example in the form of financial donations to aid organisations etc., are beneficial – also karmically – but more important is the targeted loss of earthly contents of consciousness, the abandonment of anger, envy and fear or the loss of all possible impulses and actions that are in any way connected with self-centredness.
-Jesus exemplified this.
+As far as sacrifice in general is concerned, sacrifices, for example in the form of financial donations to aid organisations etc., are beneficial – also karmically – but more important is the targeted loss of earthly consciousness, giving up anger, envy and fear and stopping all possible impulses and actions that are in any way connected with self-centredness.
+Jesus exemplified this with the washing of the feet, among other things.
 Hindu wisdom names this ranking very clearly and lets God Krishna speak:

 “Higher than the sacrifice of earthly goods